What is a hash function?

 Digital signatures are used to provide source authentication, integrity authentication and support for non-repudiation.
 Digital signatures are used in conjunction with hash functions and are computed on data of any length (up to a limit that is determined by the hash function).

 The algorithms differ most significantly in the security strengths that are provided for the data being hashed.
 Security strength is defined in NIST SP 800-57 Pt1 Rev 4 as “the amount of work (that is, the number of operations) that is required to break a cryptographic algorithm or system.”
 In order to determine the appropriate hash functions that may be employed in an application, the minimum security strength index is a factor to consider along with the algorithm, scheme or application in which the hash function is used.
 The table below, adapted from NIST SP 800-57 Pt 1 Rev 4, lists the approved hash functions that can be used to provide the identified security strength for various hash-function applications.

-It is very important to note that SHA-1 is mentioned only for legacy purposes, since it has been deprecated by NIST in May 2011 due to known collision attacks.
+It is very important to note that SHA-1 is mentioned only for legacy purposes, since it was deprecated by NIST in May 2011 due to known collision attacks.
 In addition, all major browser and software vendors like Microsoft, Mozilla and Google have already phased out the use of SHA-1 hashing systems.